 Reverend Matthew L. Watley

 Rev. Watley is married to the former Ms. Shawna Francis, Senior Policy Advisor, in the Government Group of Holland and Knight.
-The Watleys are the proud parents of the wonderful and talented Alexandra Elizabeth.
-They are committed to the arts with Lady Shawna serving on the Board of Arena Stage and having been a producer of “Colored My Mind” which won the Independent Film Award at the Cannes Film Festival.
-Rev. Watley served as script consultant for the TVOne Movie “For the Love of Ruth” and together they were producers of the Tony nominated Broadway play “StickFly”.
-In addition to being lifelong tithers, they are honored to support The National Museum of African American History and Culture, The King Memorial, and of course, their beloved Howard University.
+They are the proud parents of the wonderful and talented Miss Alexandra Elizabeth.
+The Watley’s are committed to the arts with Lady Shawna serving on the Board of Trustees of Arena Stage and having been a producer of “Colored My Mind” which won the Independent Film Award at the Cannes Film Festival.
+Rev. Watley served as script consultant for the TV One Movie “For the Love of Ruth” and together they were producers of the Tony nominated Broadway play “StickFly”.
+In addition to being lifelong tithers, they are honored to support The National Museum of African American History and Culture as members of the 2015 Society, The King Memorial, and of course their beloved alma mater Howard University.

-Along his journey, Rev. Watley has received numerous ecclesiastical, academic, civic and literary awards.
+Along his journey, Rev. Watley has received numerous ecclesiastical, academic, and civic awards.
 Concerning these and other accomplishments, he submits that the challenge of servant-leadership is not to win acclaim or to amass honor, “but to do justice, to love mercy, and to walk humbly with God.”
 Micah 6:8

 Sunday Worship Services